 Chief Technology Officer

-Sydna Kelley joins us today as our chief technology officer (CTO).
-In this role, Sydna will develop and execute our long-term technology roadmap and generate solutions to ensure our technology products and infrastructure enable us to drive the impact our Movement deserves.
+Sydna Kelley joined Girl Scouts of the USA in 2023 as the chief technology officer (CTO).
+In this role, Sydna develops and executes our strategic technology road map and generates innovative technology solutions to ensure our products and infrastructure enable us to drive the impact our Movement deserves.

-For 25 years, Sydna has served in senior leadership roles in technical operations, security, and technology, including as chief information officer at Animal Health (a Pfizer company), Ascend Learn, and Alert Logic.
+For 25 years, Sydna served in executive leadership roles in global technical operations, technical services, information security and compliance, cybersecurity, and technology innovation, including chief information officer (CIO) at Pfizer Pharmaceuticals, Animal Health Division, CIO at Wyeth Pharmaceuticals, Fort Dodge Animal Health, CIO of Ascend Learning, and CIO and head of operations as chief services officer (CSO) at Alert Logic, a cybersecurity innovator.
 She was recognized by Cyber Defense Media Group as one of the Top Women in Cyber Security.
-She is adept at creating digital transformation and stakeholder value through maximized technology.
+She is an accomplished leader with extensive experience at creating digital transformation and stakeholder value through maximized technology.